There are a variety of optional tours and activities available on Tuesday 17 September before the Conference sessions begin on Wednesday.

 This bus tour will first stop at Mulgrave Settlers Museum in Gordonvale, where you will be treated to afternoon tea and a tour of the museum by the volunteers.

 Back on the bus and on to Yarrabah Arts & Cultural Precinct including the Menmuny Museum.
-You will receive an overview of the precinct, be able to explore the displays, and go on a guided Boardwalk tour.
+You will receive an overview of the precinct, be able to explore the displays, and go on a board walk.

 The bus will then return to the Cairns Museum at 5.30pm.